-1) The Outpatient Service is the Department of Mental Health outpatient service for about 1,000 patients.
+1) The Outpatient Service is the Department of Mental Health outpatient service for approximately 1,000 patients.
 These patients have been deemed eligible for DMH services, usually signifying a diagnosis of major mental illness, considerable functional impairment, and no means to obtain treatment in the private sector.
 This service includes specialized DBT and problematic sexual behavior outpatient teams.

 2) The Southard Clinic is a small outpatient clinic, which is staffed entirely by trainees.
 It offers outpatient psychotherapy at a low cost to community members and students at local colleges and universities.
 Patients are referred from diverse sources including college counseling centers, community health centers, and practitioners in the community.
 Southard patients are expected to need no rehabilitation, nor other services beyond psychotherapy and psychopharmacology.